Home

 All about Teschenite and Diatomite Properties

 Know all about Teschenite and Diatomite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Teschenite belongs to Igneous Rocks while Diatomite belongs to Sedimentary Rocks.Texture of Teschenite is Phaneritic whereas that of Diatomite is Clastic or Non-Clastic.
 Teschenite appears Veined and Shiny and Diatomite appears Soft.
-The luster of Teschenite is not available while that of Diatomite is dull.
+The luster of Teschenite is while that of Diatomite is dull.
 Teschenite is available in dark grey to black colors whereas Diatomite is available in grey, white, yellow colors.
 The commercial uses of Teschenite are cemetery markers, commemorative tablets, creating artwork, laboratory bench tops, jewelry, sea defence, tombstones and that of Diatomite are alumina refineries, animal feed filler, as a feed additive for livestock, creating artwork, drawing on blackboards, fire resistant, gymnasts, athletes and mountain climbers use for grip, in aquifers, soil conditioner, to ignite fire, used as a filter medium, used as an insecticide, whiting material in toothpaste, paint and paper.

 Compare Igneous Rocks